ErikStra/DE2_Project_Climate-Chamber-System/README.md

 ## Hardware description of demo application
 Every great project starts on the planning board.
-The folowing diagram shows peripherals connected to the Arduino nano, both already implemented as we created it prior to actual hardware implementation.
+The following diagram shows peripherals connected to the Arduino nano, both already implemented as we created it prior to actual hardware implementation.
 <figure style="text-align: center;">
     <img src="images/schema.jpg" alt="Block diagram" width="600">
     <figcaption>Block diagram</figcaption>
 </figure>

 Choice of pins was carefully thought out to make best use of Arduino capabilities, using digital pins for boolean types of sensors and devices, pwm pins for fan control, I2C pins for the I2C bus and analog pins for analog sensors.

 ### 1. Mainboard